discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 A named member of the DisCouRSE Management Board will be allocated to each project as the primary point of contact.

-Project outputs must be provided to be disseminated through DisCouRSE’s channels, including our [Zotero library](https://www.zotero.org/groups/6063965/discourse_network).
+Project outputs must be disseminated through DisCouRSE’s channels, including our [Zotero library](https://www.zotero.org/groups/6063965/discourse_network).

 Funded projects will need to submit a final report summarising their achievements and plans for follow-on work.
-They will also be interviewed by their DisCouRSE contact 6 months after project completion to assess the impact the work has had.
+They will also be interviewed by their DisCouRSE contact 6 months after project completion to assess the impact the work has had, and any support the network can offer going forward.

 # Call for reviewers